rzelka/odin-landing-page/README.md

 # odin-landing-page

+This is project from The Odin Project course.
+The goal is to train the skill of using flexbox.

-Photo by Vander Films on Unsplash
+Photo by Vander Films on Unsplash.